 Alison Raffaele Acne Response Primer

-Massage in the Alison Raffaele Acne Response primer to prepar clean skin for a foundation.
-Developed by a professional makeup artist, this oil free, fragrance-free liquid mineral-based primer has "advanced acne-fighting oligopeptides" and antioxidants to protect against dryness, irritation, blemishes, and free radicals.
+Massage in the Alison Raffaele Acne Response primer to prepare clean skin for a foundation.
+Developed by a professional makeup artist, this oil-free, fragrance-free liquid mineral-based primer has "advanced acne-fighting oligopeptides" and antioxidants to protect against dryness, irritation, blemishes, and free radicals.
 Made without parabens or talc.

 As you see, the best makeup for oily skin and a face that tends to break out is one that will irritate it the least and provide light coverage.
 It's usually better to apply several light layers of makeup than one thick layer.
 Treat your skin well and damage from aging and wear is less likely to show.

 - WomensHealth.gov on wearing cosmetics with skin problems

 - What's Up With Mineral Makeup?

 What is the Best Foundation for Acne Prone Skin?

 If you have acne, oily skin, or a problematic complexion, which foundation has provided the best coverage without irritating your skin or causing breakouts?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.